ome/omero-documentation/omero/sysadmins/public.rst

    can always find the original data by using the 'info' tab.
-OMERO.figure supports a complete figure creation workflow, including exporting figures into image processing applications for final adjustments - see the :help:`OMERO.figure Help guide <figure/docs/index.html>` for full details.
+OMERO.figure supports a complete figure creation workflow, including exporting figures into image processing applications for final adjustments - see the :guide:`OMERO.figure guide <figure/docs/index.html>` for full details.
 #.
 Having all the data belong to one user simplifies the UI experience for
    public users.
 If necessary, ownership of data can be transferred using the 'Chown' privilege (see :doc:`restricted-admins` and